-For the 2013-2014 academic year, Chris Thomson, a third year veterinary student at University of Minnesota’s College of Veterinary Medicine, will focus on student-to-student outreach at veterinary schools and conferences across America.
-Through campus presentations, workshops, and media initiatives via veterinary education programs throughout America, Chris will build and maintain informed understanding and acceptance of the importance of animals to biomedical research.
-The project, “The Veterinary Impact,” will also feature a robust website and series of posters.
-Learn more about Chris here.
+For the 2013-2014 academic year, Chris Thomson, a third year veterinary student at University of Minnesota’s College of Veterinary Medicine, focused on student-to-student outreach at veterinary schools and conferences across America.
+Through campus presentations, workshops, and media initiatives via veterinary education programs throughout America, Chris built and maintained informed understanding and acceptance of the importance of animals to biomedical research.
+The project, “The Veterinary Impact,”also featured a robust website and series of posters.

 In 2012, in recognition of the evolution of social media into a powerful tool for advocacy, Americans for Medical Progress awarded one of its AMP/Michael D. Hayre Fellowships in Public Outreach to a pioneer in this arena.

 Gene Rukavina is a highly visible member of the biomedical research community.
 His expertise in training and his in-depth knowledge of social media makes him an excellent choice for the Fellowship.
 Gene is dedicated to developing a strong online community in support of animal-based research that offers targeted information and resources via YouTube, Facebook, Twitter, and other social media platforms.